lihuang258/LoRAP/README.md

 ```
 bash llama_7b.sh
 ```
-This script would compress the LLaMA-7B model with 20\% parameters pruned by LoRAP.
+This script would compress the LLaMA-7B model with 20% parameters by LoRAP.

 ## Compression Instruction